What is saturation of color?

 Saturation is a property of color that measures how intense or pure that color is.
 Grays are low saturation colors, and vivid colors are high saturated colors.
 Another name for saturation is ‘chroma’.
 For more information see the three components of color.

 It is very easy to over exaggerate the saturation of colors in nature.
 In this student painting the ocean is far too blue.
 This is an extremely common painting problem, particularly with inexperienced painters.
 But there is one handy tip that will help you identify and fix this problem.

 If you sample the colors using a digital painting tool, you can see the true saturation of the ocean.
-In this case the color of the ocean, you find that it is, in fact, much grayer than the color the student used to paint it.
+In this case, when you sample the color of the ocean, you find that it is, in fact, much grayer than the color the student used to paint it.

 For more information on saturation, see lesson B06 What Is Saturation? in the Year One Apprentice Program.

 For more information on how I use ArtRage, see the ArtRage add-on in the Virtual Art Academy online painting classes.
 I used it for planning large paintings, as you can explore multiple compositional ideas very quickly.